PoulDev/RustDosAttack/README.md

 # RustDosAttack
-HTTP Denial Of Service attack made in rust ( Just to learn multithreading )
+HTTP Denial Of Service attack made in rust ( Just to learn multithreading and UIs )